nicc777/py-animus/doc/README.md

 * Field names must be lower case (they will be converted during parsing to lower case, if not)
 * The `metadata.name` field is unique, even across different versions of a manifest.
 For example, `kind: Example` of `version: 1` must have a different name than `kind: Example` of `version: 2`
 * Any manifest listed under dependencies will be processed first before the current manifest is processed.
+* To safeguard against potential hidden circular references, each manifest processed as a dependency of another will have their executions counted and if the count exceeds a certain threshold, the `ManifestManager` will throw an exception.
+This behavior can be controlled in the following ways:
+    * Set an environment variable `MAX_CALLS_TO_MANIFEST` with a number.
+The default value is 10, meaning that any manifest will have the `apply_manifest()` or `delete_manifest()` methods called a maximum of 10 times before an exception is thrown.
+    * Set the `metadata.executeOnlyOnceOnApply` or `metadata.executeOnlyOnceOnDelete` in the manifest to ensure the `apply_manifest()` or `delete_manifest()` methods is only ever called once, regardless of how many times the manifest is referenced.
+The test for `MAX_CALLS_TO_MANIFEST` will still be evaluated to detect potential circular references even though the actual call to the various methods will only ever occur once.

 The application will expect some implementation of `ManifestBase` that is called `HelloWorld`.
 You can have a look at the file `examples/hello-world/src/hello-v1.py` for an example.